zio/zio/docs/howto/migrate/migration-guide.md

 ### Blocking Service

-Since there is rarely a need to use a separate blocking thread pool, ZIO 2.0 created _one global blocking pool_ removed the Blocking service from `ZEnv` and the built-in services.
+Since there is rarely a need to use a separate blocking thread pool, ZIO 2.0 created _one global blocking pool_, and removed the Blocking service from `ZEnv` and the built-in services.

 All blocking operations were moved to the `ZIO` data type: